dallenbaldwin/WeNeedToEat/README.md

 -  [ ] The tags input should add pills containing the desired tag between the submit button and the tag input.
 -  [ ] Tags should be able to be removed
 -  [ ] Clicking "Tell us what to eat already!" should give you a random meal based on your filter and tags
+-  [ ] The home page should remember your options until you get a meal per session

 <!--  TODO: Clicking "Eat in" should filter out Restaurants
 TODO: Clicking "Eat out" should filter out home cooked meals